usds/website-redesign/_people/1150_meg-peters.md

 **What do you want to do after USDS?**

-I want to keep making it easier for people to apply for and get government benefits.
+I want to keep making it easier for people to apply for and receive government benefits.
 Since I love working on websites, I plan to do more of that.

 **What will you miss most about USDS when you leave?**